AWS Deployment Overview

 ...[✔] EKS cluster "curity" in "us-west-2" region is ready

 In order to install the Helm chart in an Amazon EKS cluster,

 kubectl needs to be configured.
 This is outlined in this Amazon article, Using Helm with Amazon EKS.
 Make sure to also Create a kubeconfig for Amazon EKS as noted in the documentation.

 Once the cluster is created,

 kubectl properly configured and

 There are several different ways to get a scalable and robust deployment of the Curity Identity Server up and running in AWS.
-In this article the options of using a CloudFormation Template, Helm Chart for Kubernetes and using the Curity provided AWS AMI has been covered.
-Some of the configuration options outlined in this article could and should be tweaked for production deployments.
+This tutorial explained all of the main options, and provided links to more detailed resources and example deployments.